BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 ![bitmap to RGB Multiply map to material](/img/exporters/3DSMax/RGBMultiplyMap.jpg)

-The texture is retreived from one channel and the color from the other one.
+The texture is retrieved from one channel and the color from the other one.

 Limitations: